JoeSpencer/portfolio-delog/_data/blog/2020-02-20-fillerama.md

 title: Dummy Content from Fillerama
 subtitle: This is the subtitle that will display
 thumbnail: /assets/image-5.jpg
+metaDescription: >-
+  Did I mention we have comfy chairs?
+Stop talking, brain thinking.
+Hush.
+No, I'll fix it.
 ---
 # No, I'll fix it.
 I'm good at fixing rot.
 Call me the Rotmeister.
 No, I'm the Doctor.
 Don't call me the Rotmeister.